Back button image Home

 You know those black-and-white labels you see on products in stores?
 They look like a mix of crosswalk and zebra.
 Those are universal product codes, and they act like an item’s social security number.

-Each UPC is a unique combination of numbers that identifies an exact item, whether it’s a roll of classic wrapping paper or an eco-friendly dog collar.
+Each UPC is a unique combination of numbers that identifies an exact item, whether it’s a roll of vintage wrapping paper or an eco-friendly pet supplies.
+The numbers in the UPC are known as the GTIN, which are internationally recognized.
 These codes are not customizable.
 In fact, they are universally compatible.

 That means that no matter where this item is sold, like a chic boutique downtown or a big-box store in the suburbs, that UPC will be the same.
 Also, UPCs are a great tool to track inventory.
 Every time you scan that code, whether at the cash register or during inventory checks, it’s recognized as an exact product.